rtmigo/xrandom_dart/README.md

 | `Xrandom`    | `Xorshift32`   |
 | `Xrandom64`  | `Xorshift128p` |

-You can use `Xrandom` on all platforms.
-You may prefer `Xrandom64` if you target 64-bit platforms (any other than JavaScript).
+`Xrandom` works on all platforms including JavaScript.

+`Xrandom64` is a better choice for desktop and mobile.

 # Classes